NguyenLamDS/Pre-doc-applications/README.txt

 *****************
 ** Note **
-You may not be able to run those files succesfully since they require data as inputs.
+You may not be able to run those files successfully since they require data as inputs.
 However, I am not allowed to share the data yet since the project is still in progress.
 *****************